The Salty Side: Saltwater Aquariums for Beginners

 This is known as contact time.
 To ensure that waterborne parasites or algae are killed when passing through the steriliser, they need to be in contact with the emitted light for a specified time period.
 This period of time depends on what you are striving to eliminate, or control.
 Contact time is controlled by the rate of water flow from the pump you are using.

-Will a UV sterilizer help with ICH, also known as white spot?
+Will a UV sterilizer help with marine ich, also known as white spot?

 Cryptocaryon Irritans, the parasite responsible for the infection that looks like your fish have been sprinkled with salt, can be controlled with the introduction of a UV Sterilizer.
 The life cycle of this parasite includes a stage where they become waterborne, they are known as theronts.
 It is at this stage where they are actively searching for a host.
 If you have an adequate UV sterilizer in a saltwater aquarium, these theronts will inadvertently find themselves being drawn through the a killing spectrum of UV light.